Modern Wellness

 Step 7: Pet Insurance

 The final 2 steps are designed to reduce our stress and pain.
 Vet medicine has advanced over the years allowing us to better diagnose and treat our pets, but the problem is – those advancements can be expensive.
 Following all of the above steps can help to keep your pet healthy and avoid many of the common pitfalls, but it is no guarantee that they will never get sick, develop allergies, tear their cruciate ligament, get hit by a car, etc. A quality pet insurance plan will keep you from feeling stress about your wallet, and keep all of your worry focused on the health of your pet.
-See our blog post regarding pet insurance.
-In short, we recommend Nationwide Whole Pet with Wellness.
-Watch to learn more.
+Our top recommended pet insurance company is MetLife with their added Wellness component.

 Step 8: Wellness Plans